-- To reduce wholesale energy costs, a broker may directly exercise economic controls for a specific timeslot, up to the limit of the maximum curtailment ratio specified in the rate in effect for a given tariff.
-An economic control specifies a curtailment ratio r and a timeslot n, and must be received by the simulation server by the end of timeslot n-1.
-These controls are for specific timeslots, so a broker must re-issue them to extend such controls across multiple timeslots. - To reduce balancing charges, a broker may authorize the DU to exercise controls against its tariffs during the balancing phase, just in case doing so would be beneficial to the broker.
+• To reduce balancing charges, a broker may authorize the balancing market to exercise controls against its tariffs during the balancing phase, just in case doing so would be beneficial to the broker.
 Such controls are called balancing controls.
-Brokers may issue balancing orders to the DU in order to authorize these controls, specifying the tariff, an allowable curtailment ratio, and a price/kWh.
-The price is typically positive for consumption curtailment (the DU pays the broker), and negative for production curtailment.
-Balancing orders remain in effect until canceled by issuing a new order specifying a different curtailment ratio.
+Brokers may issue balancing orders to the balancing market to authorize these controls, specifying the tariff, an allowable control ratio, and a price/kWh.
+The price is typically positive for up-regulation or consumption curtailment (the balancing market pays the broker), and negative for down-regulation or production curtailment.
+Once received by the server, a balancing order remains in effect until it is canceled by issuing a new order specifying a different curtailment ratio.

-Economic controls and balancing orders may be used concurrently for the same tariff in the same timeslot, but the economic control takes precedence, and so the actual curtailment available to the balancing order is the difference between the allowable curtailment and the curtailment specified in the economic control.
+Economic controls and balancing orders may be used concurrently for the same tariff in the same timeslot, but the economic control takes precedence, and so the actual control available to the balancing order is the difference between the allowable control and the control specified in the economic control.

 In order to make such tariffs attractive to customers, brokers must factor in the future cost of customer inconvenience resulting from service interruptions.
-They must also deal with the load-shifting behavior of customers, because curtailment generally results in the curtailed load showing up in future timeslots.
+They must also deal with the load-shifting behavior of customers, because curtailment or regulation will generally result in compensating load showing up in future timeslots.